What is Mathematics?

 I’ve heard about Further Maths.
 What is this?

 If you are a good Mathematician who is likely to get an A or preferably A* at GCSE plus a range of other good grades, you should consider taking AS Mathematics and AS Further Maths.
 See Further Mathematics for more information.

 Mathematics is highly valued in a very wide range of careers and professions as it provides good evidence of the ability to think clearly and logically.
 It is accepted almost everywhere as a good entry qualification for practically every subject at degree level.
-It is often a requirement for anyone interested in scientific, Computing, Economics and Statistics related careers.
+It is often a requirement for anyone interested in Physics, Engineering, Statistics, Computing, Economics and other scientific and business related careers.

 If you are considering studying Mathematics, Engineering or Physics at university, you should also consider studying Further Maths, which would add extra depth and breadth to your understanding in preparation for these degree courses.
 Studying Further Mathematics is seen as an indication of high academic aptitude which is often essential when making applications to certain courses and universities.

 Whilst you must have an average GCSE score of at least 5.5 to do four AS levels, past experience suggests that students with better GCSE grades are more likely to get good results.
 You can check your likely GCSE point score by going to 'Choosing the Right Course' on the website and entering your predicted grades.

 For AS Maths you must have at least a grade B (preferably an A or A*) in GCSE Maths at the higher tier (in all three modules, if applicable).
 In addition, you need to enjoy Maths – especially algebra!